 Clean Spills and Chemicals Promptly

-Cleaning spills promptly helps maintain long-term appearance.
+Cleaning spills promptly helps maintain the coating's long-term appearance.

 Minimize Standing Moisture